bio-raum/FooDMe2/docs/user_doc/usage.md

     If the pipeline sees more than one set of reads for a given sample ID (i.e. from multi-lane sequencing runs), it will concatenate them automatically at the appropriate time.

+    This option is the preferred way to provide data to FooDMe2 and it is mutually exclusive with `--reads`.

+`--reads` [ default = null ]

+:    This option is an alternative (but discouraged!) way to load data into FooDMe2 and expects a wildcard pattern to specify the location of files and how to group them.

+Given a set of paired-end reads:

+    Libary1-S01_R1_001.fastq.gz
+    Libary1-S01_R2_001.fastq.gz
+    Libary2-S02_R1_001.fastq.gz
+    Libary2-S02_R1_001.fastq.gz

+data can be loaded like so (note the single-quotes around the search pattern!):

+    nextflow run bio-raum/FooDMe2 -profile singularity --reads '/path/to/reads/*_R{1,2}_001.fastq.gz'

+which will be in interpreted as two samples, Library1-S01 and Library2-S02, in paired-end configuration.
+It avoids having to create a samplesheet, but requires a well-constructed wildcard pattern to correctly match all the data as well as provides essentially no options to specifically name your samples or group reads across lanes.
+Read more about the underlying logic and options [here](https://www.nextflow.io/docs/latest/reference/channel.html#fromfilepairs).

 `--reference_base` [default = null ]

 :   The location where the pipeline references are installed on your system.
 This will typically be pre-set in your site-specific config file and is only needed when you run without one.